reverettai/reverettai.github.io/_posts/2008-07-01-nanjing-in-search-of-ancient-china.md

 ---
 layout: post-light-feature
-title: Nanjing: In Search of Ancient China
+title: Nanjing - In Search of Ancient China
 description: "A weekend trip to Nanjing for WWII museums, temples, and ancient city walls."
 categories: [blog, travel, china]
 modified: 2008-07-01